MysteryPancake/Houdini-OpenCL/README.md

 ### 2. Solve the constraints (OpenCL)

-OpenCL is extremely fast at feedback loops, since we can use [worksets](#worksets) to run everything in parallel.
+OpenCL is much faster than VEX at feedback loops, since we can use [worksets](#worksets) to run everything in parallel.

+This prevents race conditions and results in much faster convergence for stiff constraints.

 Worksets require using a "Detail Attribute of Worksets".
 Worksets mean running the same kernel multiple times in a row.